Tired of the same old Saturday foursome?

 Sure, playing with your buddies is great, but maybe you're looking for more out of your golf game.
 Maybe you're a competitive golfer.
 Maybe you're not.
 Doesn't matter.

-We've got something new and unique for you: Five interesting golf events you probably haven't considered before.
-The Grey Goose World Par 3 Championships in Bermuda has been around the longest, since 2010.
-However, the others - the Hell 2 Heaven Golf Challenge in California, the TopGolf Tour Championship and the Major Series of Putting in Las Vegas, and the International Kings Cup in Northern Ireland - are all in their infancy, looking to grow and get on the calendar of avid amateurs looking for action.
+We've got something new and unique for you: Interesting golf events you probably haven't considered before.
+The Grey Goose World Par 3 Championships in Bermuda has been around the longest, since 2010, but the Latrobe Classic isn't far behind, launching in 2013.
+However, five others - the Hell 2 Heaven Golf Challenge in California, the TopGolf Tour Championship and the Major Series of Putting in Las Vegas, the U.S. Amateur Challenge and the International Kings Cup in Northern Ireland - are all in their infancy, looking to grow and get on the calendar of avid amateurs looking for action.

 All of them are distinct and veer from your traditional stroke-play tournament.
 Don't let your golf game get stale.
 The adventurous golfer might just fall in love with one of these special events: